 To master how to roll cast does take a bit of effort though, and of course, a lot of practice.
 The technique might look simple, and in essence, it is, but there are some key things you need to work on to ensure an accurate presentation of your fly.
 Here are all my tips on how to make an efficient roll cast every time.

 THE COMPLETE BEGINNER GUIDE TO FLY FISHING GEAR

 When To Use A Roll Cast

-Roll casting is the best form of casting to use when you’re fly fishing in a tight spot with a lot of trees or bushes behind you that doesn’t allow room for you to make a back cast.
+Roll casting is the best form of casting to use when you’re fly fishing in a tight spot with a lot of trees or bushes behind you that don’t allow room for you to make a back cast.
 This is because when you roll cast, there is no back casting required, as you’re using the surface of the water to load your rod with enough tension to make a forward cast.